 The financial literacy section of the study used the OECD Financial Literacy Framework, where 3 competence areas were gauged through associated indicators, namely-

 LightCastle conducted a survey of SMB entrepreneurs split between Shop Up and Ek-Shop SMB representatives, which are B2B commerce platforms that provide various services to SMBs across Bangladesh.
 These surveys were conducted across the 7 major divisions of Bangladesh namely, Rangpur, Dhaka, Rajshahi, Mymensingh, Sylhet, Chittagong, and Barisal.
-Furthermore, Key Informant Interviews (KIIs) with 13 key stakeholders were held across the fields of Digital Financial Services (DFS) providers, insurance, traditional finance, regulatory, and SME association/foundation sectors to get a broad view on the state of digital and financial literacy within the SMB sector.
-Furthermore, it allowed the study to explore and understand the opportunities and challenges that exist along with enabling an understanding on how to effectively leverage and address them.
+Furthermore, Key Informant Interviews (KIIs) with 13 key stakeholders were held across the fields of Digital Financial Services (DFS) providers, insurance, traditional finance, regulatory, and SME association/foundation sectors to get a broad view of the state of digital and financial literacy within the SMB sector.
+Furthermore, it allowed the study to explore and understand the opportunities and challenges that exist along with enabling an understanding of how to effectively leverage and address them.

 By utilizing the UNESCO UIS Digital Literacy Framework, and the OECD Financial Literacy Framework the study findings were drawn from internationally comparable standards of measurement.
-Therefore, this study provides a baseline of digital and financial literacy in the SMB sector which can be followed up on in the future.
+Therefore, this study provides a baseline of digital and financial literacy in the SMB sector which can be followed upon in the future.
 Furthermore, any future interventions now can use this study to understand whether those interventions have made a noticeable impact.